NickCMoore/eldoria-text-adventure/README.md

 Code Institute supplied a template for showcasing the terminal view of this backend application in web browser.
 This enhancement aims to make the project more accessible to a wider audience.

-You can access the live deployed application at <a href="https://eldoria-text-adventure-b67c4e715670.herokuapp.com/" target="_blank" rel="noopener">Eldoria Text Adventure</a>
+You can access the live deployed application at [Eldoria Text Adventure](https://eldoria-text-adventure-b67c4e715670.herokuapp.com/)

 ## Local Deployment